 When your kidneys aren’t working properly, dialysis is used to try to achieve balance by imitating the fluid and toxin removal functions of healthy kidneys.
 But for many kidney patients, treating three times per week may not be enough dialysis, and this can hurt their heart.

-Even a hemodialysis patient who follows their diet restrictions and limits fluid intake can build up an average of an extra three liters of fluid in the two day skip with standard in-center treatments, which has a direct impact on heart health.1
+Even a hemodialysis patient who follows their diet restrictions and limits fluid intake can build up an average of three extra liters of fluid in the two-day skip with standard in-center treatments, which has a direct impact on heart health.1